eytand/web-engine/README.md

 TODO: add build badges here

-Node web engine is an unopinionated Dependency Injection framework which serves as a core base to all microservices cross-cutting services (e.g. logger, config, mongodb, redis, kafka etc.)
+Node web engine is an unopinionated Dependency Injection framework which serves as a core base to all microservices cross-cutting services (e.g. logger, config, mongodb, redis, kafka etc.) as well as a DI.
 The web-engine requires upload to an NPM repository (or mirror), so that it'll be used as a base module to each microservice

 ## Requirements